 But then God enters the scene.

-When God speaks in a dream to Joseph about the identity of Jesus, Joseph, like everyone else who follows Christ, recognizes the voice and goes forward (matt.
-1:21-24).
+When God speaks in a dream to Joseph about the identity of Jesus, Joseph, like everyone else who follows Christ, recognizes the voice and goes forward (Matthew 1:21).
 Joseph’s adoption and protection of Jesus is simply the outworking of that belief.

 In believing God, Joseph probably walked away from his reputation.
 The wags in his hometown would probably always whisper about how “poor Joseph was hoodwinked by that girl” or how “old Joseph got himself in trouble with that girl.”
 As the stakes grew higher, Joseph certainly sacrificed his economic security.
 In first-century Galilee, after all, one doesn’t simply move to Egypt, the way one might today decide to move to New York or London.
 Joseph surrendered a household economy, a vocation probably built up over generations, handed down to him, one would suppose, by his father.

-James shows us that Abraham’s belief is seen in his offering up Isaac, knowing God would keep his promise and raise him from the dead (2:21-23).
-We know Rahab has faith not simply because she raises her hand in agreement with the Hebrew spies but because in hiding them from the enemy she is showing she trusts God to save her (2:25).
+James shows us that Abraham’s belief is seen in his offering up Isaac, knowing God would keep his promise and raise him from the dead (James 2:21).
+We know Rahab has faith not simply because she raises her hand in agreement with the Hebrew spies but because in hiding them from the enemy she is showing she trusts God to save her (James 2:25).
 James tells us that genuine faith shelters the orphan.